jmahmood/lunchforce/design.md

         ii.
 Signal On Create
             - Send message to Event_(%Week%) for the event being created.
             - TODO> Are we going to use Redis or Kafka?
+                - We will be using Kafka, with the key being set to event_(week number)
+                -

         iii.
-Weekly batch job that generates an event if
+Batch job that generates an event if
             - at least two people with compatibility are available on a day
             - they don't hate each other
             - they haven't had lunch together in the past month
             - Send message to Event_(%Week%) for the event being created.
             - Stored in /management/commands

     ~~d. **Lunch Request Approval**~~ (Phase 3; to begin with, you approve all lunch requests.)

      When you get a request, you will be asked to review it and approve it before it is created